hackerb9/Tandy-Terminfo/README.md

   It does not appear so.

 * Eight bit codes show up as graphics characters, but they are not in Latin-1 order.
 Is there something that can be done about that?
-It'd be nice to have umlauts and such.
-What is easiest: hacking the TELCOM binary, writing a C program to create a PTY and translate character by character, or create a "locale charmap"?
+Yes!
+  Hackerb9 has created a project which sets up a T200 locale which will automatically translate from Unicode to display "extended ASCII" characters on the Tandy 200.
+It works by compiling a gconv module for glibc/iconv.
+Please see [tandy-locale](../tandy-locale).

 * Do all escape sequences (including the undocumented ones) work the same on a Model 100?